jemcafe/color-picker-hue-gradient/README.md

 ## Sketcher

-This is an app for drawing images.
+An app for drawing images.

 ### Built with

-React
+* React
-Sass
+* Sass